juliusbierk/gautocorr/readme.md

-# Gaussian auto-correlation for evenly sampled data
+# Gaussian auto-correlation for unevenly sampled data

-This is a naive implementation using RBF kernels of the auto-correlation function for a function that is sampled unevenly.
+This is a naive implementation using RBF kernels of the auto-correlation function for a function that is nonuniformly sampled.
 Usage

 ```python